Scarabaeus1031/NEXAH/README.md

 From dynamics → structure
 From structure → geometry
-From geometry → regimes
+From geometry → stability
+From stability → control
-From regimes → navigation
+From control → navigation

 ---